What Is an Infrared Sauna?

 Refund and Cancellation Policy

 Sauna sessions are non-refundable and subject to cancellation policy.
 Cancellations must be made more than 24 hours prior to your appointment time.
-Any appointments cancelled within the 24 hour time will be lost.
+Any appointments canceled within the 24 hour time will be lost.

 - Bauer BA.
 (2017).
 What is an infrared sauna?
 Does it have health benefits?